lhapaipai/mini-file-manager/README.md

     ]
   },

+  // if you wants to filter files you can select
+  // only for the modal "openFileManager"
+  fileValidation: {
+    mimeGroup: "image",
+    allowDir: false,
+    imageOptions: {
+      allowSvg: false,
+      width: 1200,
+      height: 900,
+      minWidth: 1200,
+      maxWidth: 800,
+      minHeight: 1200,
+      maxHeight: 800,
+      ratio: 0.66, // float number : width/height

+      // note : if you give a width and a height, the ratio is calculated
+      // and only the width and the ratio are used.
+    },
+  }

+  // displays the files contained in the folder in the filemanager
+  // (otherwise only the files imported into the current session will be visible)
+  indexes: true,

+  liipResolverPrefix: '/media/cache/resolve'

   locale: "en", // "en" | "fr" | "custom"
   localeData: {
     // if "custom" write here your translations by referring to the file